 OUT OF THE ETHERS

-The NYOC Gallery is pleased to announce OUT OF THE ETHERS, a solo exhibition featuring selected works by P.C.
-Turczyn.
+OUT OF THE ETHERS is a solo exhibition featuring selected works by P.C.
+TURCZYN.
 This exhibition will be on view from October 9 - December 04, 2015, with an opening reception on Friday, October 9, 2015 from 6:00 - 8:00 p.m.

 Quantum theory teaches us that the universe is comprised of light and sound vibrations (waves) structured in shapes and forms found in all of nature through golden mean proportions, Fibonacci spirals, platonic solid constructions, crystal structures, and so forth.
 Each geometric framework acts as an interface between the visible and invisible world.
 The harmony and balance of this inherent absolute order was studied and revered by our ancient mathematicians, philosophers and mystics who recognized that our world is governed by an unseen force — a Sacred Geometry.
 Their acknowledgement that in these intricate designs, deeper meanings of the interconnectedness and union in all life can be inferred, aids the individual to viscerally comprehend one's place in the consciousness of the universe.